natenka/pyneng-book-en/docs/source/book/09_functions/3b_func_unpacking_args.rst

         ..:

-Функция ожидает такие аргументы:
+The function expects such arguments:

-* intf_name - имя интерфейса
+* intf_name - interface name
-* ip_address - IP-адрес
+* ip_address - IP address
-* mask - маска
+* mask - subnet mask

-Функция возвращает список строк для настройки интерфейса:
+Function returns a list of strings to configure the interface:

 .. code:: python